ShanJiang21/shanjiang21.github.io/sharing.md

 Engineering source planning
 Prioritize the right features from the begining.

 Kick off from the MVP version first, you'll never complete unless you start.

 ### 3.2 How to write a PRD?

 #### 3.2.1 Context(Business & Product)| 商业背景和产品上下文

 1. **Version control:** Always put the change log above in the header part in case there are any changes after the feasibility study.
 2. **Applicable Scenarios**: For many well-established companies, the targeted users are coming from various sources: Web, APP, and

 #### 3.2.3 Indicators/Metrics | 常用指标

-##### E-commerce:
+##### E-commerce Industry:
 1. **Bounce rate** is calculated by the total number of one-page visits divided by the total number of entries to a website.
 As a good rule of thumb, the bounce rate rambles under 40%.
 Between 40% and 55% is usually okay.
 2. **CTR**: The assumption is that the higher the clicks, the more relevant are the recommendations.

-3. **CTR*CR**: Click-through rate and order conversion rate, which is used for measuing how efficient the traffic can be turned into actual orders.
+3. **CTR*CR**: Click-through rate and order conversion rate, which is used for measuring how efficient the traffic can be turned into actual orders.
+4. **Customer churn rate**  as the rate of attrition or customer churn, is the rate at which customers stop doing business with an entity.顾客流失率,

-##### Content:
+##### Content Industry:
 1. **Short-term Engagement Metrics**: Playtime/U, Play/U and DAU.
 1. **North-star Metrics:** Valid View users.

+#### 3.2.4 Terms & Glossary：
+1. “*In*-*app*” refers to actions that take place within a mobile application 常见搭配有：[In-App Purchase](https://developer.apple.com/in-app-purchase/), in-app announcements, in-app notifications 等。

+2. Banner: Banner ad units display rectangular ads that occupy a portion of an app's layout.

 ### 4. Product ROI validation

 Same like Clinical Trials, to evaluate the validity and effectiveness of a new feature/ function, a PM needs to make good judgements upon the ROI.
 Usually the ROI validation will be quite different depending on the stage of the company.
 For a start-up, the growth will be the key no matter how.
 For a mature listed company, the profitability might be the highlights that no one will miss when reviewing the annual report.

 ROI高不高往往是决定产品feature是否能够上线的重要因素。但是如何衡量收益呢？和药物临床实验一样，在工业界的验证也是通过实验的方法，拿到真实世界的用户数据反馈，在不断的迭代中，往前推进。

-#### Evaluation Methods
+### 4.1 Evaluation Methods

-##### 1. `Canary Deployment`
+#### 4.1.1. `Canary Deployment`
 A canary deployment, or canary release, is a deployment pattern that allows you to roll out new code/features to a subset of users as an initial test.

 Fun fact: This technique is called `“canary” releasing` is because just like canaries that were once used in coal mining to alert miners when toxic gases reached dangerous levels, a small set of end users selected for testing act as the canaries and are used to provide an early warning

-##### 2. `BlueGreen Deployment`
+#### 2. `BlueGreen Deployment`
 Blue-green release means keeping the old version, deploying the new version then testing for problems, then switching the traffic to the new version.

 The process is generally as follows: